Chapter 6 : Alpha Dogs

 During first and second year Quinn and I were best friends.
 Our beds were next to each other’s and it was only natural.
 Over time I guess we drifted apart.
 I mean we’re still good friends and I’d do anything for her but we’re nothing like what we were.
 But I suppose we aren’t eleven-year-olds either.

 Lily, you might be surprised, took a while to make friends.
-She didn’t talk much all throughout first year except with Severus Snape whom we called ‘Creepy thin guy’.
-Snape was sallow skinned with sharply contrasting greasy black hair and flat dark eyes.
+She didn’t talk much all throughout first year except with Severus Snape whom we called ‘Creepy thin fellow’.
+Snape was sallow skinned with sharply contrasting long black hair and flat dark eyes.
 It looked like he’d spent ten years of his life locked in a cellar without a drop of sunlight (His physique had not improved other than having grown half his height taller).

 But Lily was by his side whenever possible.
 They were only separated during meal times and nights.
 As time passed though we got to know Lily and she began to open up and well, she grew on us.